How to check your CPU temperature

 You can also download RivaTuner on its own, but its developer recommends that you run it together with MSI Afterburner for optimal performance.
 Here’s how to get it set up for fullscreen temperature monitoring:

-Depending on your device and CPU model, this range may vary.
+The normal CPU temp for your PC may vary depending on what you have.
 For example, in a high-end, custom-built gaming PC with loads of expensive cooling equipment, temps of around 50 degrees Celsius (122°F) are not unusual.
 A powerful laptop, on the other hand, might run at around 75 degrees Celsius (167°F), due to the limited space and cooling options.

 Does CPU temperature affect performance?